karthikv1392/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Karthik Vaidhyanathan is a postdoctoral researcher at the University of L'Aquila, Italy.
-His research interests lie in the intersection of Software Architecture and Machine Learning.
-He is also involved in an Italian funded project, VASARI, which aims to create a smart visiting experience for museum visitors.
+His research area lie in the intersection of Software Architecture and Machine Learning.
+He is also involved in an Italian national funded project, VASARI, which aims to create an inclusive and immersive cultural experience for the visitors of the heritage sites in Italy.